 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such kombu are thought to target the Stomach, the Kidney and the Liver.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Kun Bu is thought to target the Kidney, the Liver and the Stomach.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
-It also takes a leading role in balancing our emotions.

 Short-term dietary supplementation with kelp significantly increases both basal and poststimulation thyroid-stimulating hormone.1